271 DAYS UNTIL ELECTION DAY

 The battle for the House is shaping up as a fight decided long before voters head to the polls.
 A handful of districts could determine which party controls the lower chamber, and the agenda in Washington, for years to come.
 The fight for the gavel is already underway, and every race carries outsized stakes for the next two years of American politics.

 The 2026 Senate map is tighter than a drum; each race carries outsized influence.
-From Roy Cooper’s entry in North Carolina to looming GOP primary drama in Texas, both parties are testing their ground in key states.
+From Roy Cooper’s entry in North Carolina to looming primary drama in Texas, both parties are testing their ground in key states.
 Fulton County insiders say the 120th Congress could be decided before most Americans have heard of their candidates.

 The 2028 Republican primary isn't a replay; it’s a total reconstruction.
 With Donald Trump’s appeal waning in the party’s core, emerging figures are testing their ground.
 Can someone else forge that rare combination of populist fire, emotional resonance, and operational muscle?
 Right now, the GOP is quietly asking: who’s next?